ibm-messaging/mq-rdqm/ansible/README.md

 The device which should be used to create a volume group for DRBD/RDQM.

+## el8 Variables

+The following variables are only used in the el8 role so they are defined in roles/rdqm-el8/vars/main.yml

 ### appstream_repo_file

 The file that contains the definition of the standard RHEL 8 AppStream repository.